Looking for images cleared for use in education? You're in the right place.

 Is Artstor related to JSTOR?

 The name Artstor is derived from JSTOR, a digital library initiative previously sponsored by the Mellon Foundation.
-While Artstor differs from JSTOR in its content and features, both organizations fall under the umbrella of ITHAKA, a not-for-profit organization that works with the global higher education community to advance and preserve knowledge and to improve teaching and learning through the use of digital technologies.
-JSTOR has their own helpful Libguides - you can check them out here.
+While Artstor differs from JSTOR in its content and features both organizations fall under the umbrella of ITHAKA, a not-for-profit organization that works with the global higher education community to advance and preserve knowledge and to improve teaching and learning through the use of digital technologies.

 Why are there duplicates of some images in Artstor?